openpublishing/openpublishing.github.io/vision.md

 The library applies each strategy sequentially to populate the common structure.

 Strategies may depend on other strategies.
 As a result, we must ensure that dependent attributes are processed following the attributes that they depend on.

+## Defining the Common Structure

+The common structure is defined in a repository managed by a number of volunteers -- both technical and editorial.
+Changes must be proposed as pull requests.
+Data must not be removed; however, strategies can be re-arranged and scores re-evaluated.

+All changes to the structure must be documented in the tutorial, in the spec, and in the code (which itself must be tested).
+The tutorial must reference the spec and the spec must reference the code.